Skip to content

 Learning outcomes:

-- Examine different strategies for improving your research efficiency
+• Examine strategies for improving the efficiency of your research

 Empower your research.
 Topics include UW Libraries Search, research guides, databases, subject librarians, research software, institutional technologies, funding and mental health resources.